Saint-Christophe-sur-le-Nais: History

 The village was founded around the year 1000.
 It received fortifications in the 13th century.
 On the other side of the railway, the agglomerated part, Le Faubourg de Vienne had workmen of flourishing industries of the commune.
 Saint-Christophe-sur-le-Nais includes the presence of many underground cavities, many slopes that used to be covered with vines add the undeniable charm to the village.

-Population

-In 2017, 21% of the population were under the age of 15.

 Employment

 The commune's unemployment rate is 9.5% as of 2020.